zachcmathews/pyRevitBoost/CAD_To_Revit.md

 Required fields:
-- **Block** = name of AutoCAD block excluding everything after the last underscore.
+- **Block** = name of AutoCAD block excluding everything after the last underscore that includes only numbers. (e.g. LTX1C1_2_31 becomes LTX1C1_2)
 - **Category** = category of Revit family type
 - **Family** = name of Revit family
 - **Type** = name of Revit family
 - **Host** = where to host placed family instance
-    - one of  _Ceiling, Reference Plane, Level, Wall and Level_
+    - one of  _Ceiling, Reference Plane, Level, Wall, Wall and Level_
+    - if using _Wall_ or _Wall and Level_ then you must specify maximum
+distance to search for a nearby wall. (e.g. Wall and Level (4'))

 Optional fields:
 - **Backup-Host** = fall-through host if no ceiling is found
 - **Origin-Offset** = how far the CAD block's origin is offset from the origin of the Revit family type.
-Specified in the form (x, y) where x,y are in the project's units of length.
+Specified in the form (x, y) where x,y are in the project's units of length
 - **Rotate-Origin-Offset** = useful for correcting the *Origin-Offset* if you measured after rotating the CAD import
-- **Orientation-Offset** = how much the CAD block is rotated with respect to the placed Revit family. (e.g. some families may be placed longitidunally where the block may have been placed latitudinally)
+- **Orientation-Offset** = how much the CAD block is rotated with respect to the placed Revit family. (i.e. some families may be placed longitidunally where the block may have been placed latitudinally)
 - **Parameter** and **Value** = set value of parameter name to value. (e.g. set height after placing level-based families)

 Find a template here: [CADToRevit.txt](/assets/templates/CADToRevit.txt)

+The template can be modified using Excel or Google Sheets and then saved as a tab-separated values file with .txt extension.